 After saying "I do," the newlyweds reflected on the serendipitous experience to ABC News.
 "It ended up being a very powerful moment," said the bride.
 "Not only are we feeling the movement of the people...but I'm meeting my husband, on our wedding day, as a strong Black man and a good representative of who we are as people, what our men are like, what our culture is like.
 It was just a very, very empowering moment for us considering all of this is happening at one moment in one time."

 In more ways than one, the June 6, 2020 wedding "doesn’t compare" to any other nuptials McQueen has been a part of in the past, claiming this was the "most impactful."
-But like so many currently engaged couples, the COVID-19 pandemic caused the Gordons to initially postpone their original May wedding date to next year.
+But like so many currently engaged couples, the Gordons initially postponed their original May wedding date to next year.
 But three weeks ago, the pair decided to plan a micro wedding set for the first Saturday in June.
 "They had roughly about 20 guests but all the chairs were placed six feet apart," shares McQueen of the intimate ceremony.

-And what would have been just another socially-distant wedding in the thick of a pandemic became a symbolic nod to one of the most critical movements of our lifetime.
+And what would have been just another socially-distant wedding became a symbolic nod to one of the most critical movements of our lifetime.
 Adds McQueen, "We’re united, we’re strong, we’re Black and we deserve the same rights as everyone else."